How should we generate electricity for the world’s grids?

 Carbon dioxide (CO2) from fossil fuels has grabbed nearly all the energy headlines in recent years but there is a lot more to be considered.
 Extraction, distribution and waste handling of fuels like coal, uranium and natural gas create immediate and occasionally severe impacts on the environment.
 For example, coal ash is the largest industrial waste product in the US and it is full of mercury, lead, and arsenic.
 Or consider methane, the main component of natural gas.
 Methane is 20-times more potent as a heat-trapping greenhouse gas than CO2 and substantial amounts escape into the atmosphere as natural gas is distributed to power plants.
 Environmental impacts are not limited to fossil fuels.
 Biomass requires huge amounts of fresh water.
 Solar and wind farms impact local habitats.
 And solar panels are too new to have established a proven recycling solution.

-As one of the largest industries on earth, the electricity sector employees vast numbers of people.
+As one of the largest industries on earth, the electricity sector employs vast numbers of people.
 Their jobs are spread across three main areas: extracting fuel, building power plants, and running operations.
 For many decision-makers, especially politicians, electricity generation is prioritized by the number of jobs it supports.
 Despite the current focus on coal-related jobs, solar and wind employ far more people.
-The U.S. Department of Energy says there are 240,000 jobs in solar, 103,000 in wind and only 86,000 for coal-powered electricity.
+The U.S. Department of Energy says there are 240,000 jobs in solar, 103,000 in wind, and only 86,000 for coal-powered electricity (these numbers have shifted in 2020 due to the pandemic).
 The number of coal-related jobs has dropped substantially over the last 40 years.
 But the biggest factor is not regulations, it’s actually automation – coal extracted per miner has tripled over that time.

 If a large portion of the electric grid goes down for any length of time, the health and safety of every citizen is directly impacted.
 Grids are facing ever larger threats as cyber and physical attacks play out across the world.
 Some politicians have lobbied for nuclear and coal subsidies as a way to increase the grid’s resilience in the face of an attack.
 Ironically, 90% of nuclear fuel comes from outside the U.S., including U.S. competitors like China and Russia.
 Alternatively, the U.S. military is aggressively turning to solar farms built near bases to ensure stable electricity even if the grid goes down.